How Your Attorney Makes Money (And Why It Matters to Your Case)

 The Private Attorney Fee Structure

-Private attorneys charge a retainer — typically $3,000 to $10,000 for a misdemeanor, $10,000 to $50,000 or more for a serious felony.
+Private attorneys charge a retainer, typically thousands to tens of thousands of dollars depending on charge severity, jurisdiction, and attorney experience.
 Trial costs extra.
 Investigators cost extra.
 Expert witnesses cost extra.

-For a deeper comparison of what you get for your money, see private attorney vs. public defender — what actually changes.
+For a deeper comparison of what you get for your money, see private attorney vs. public defender.
+What actually changes.

 Here's what most defendants don't understand: once you pay the retainer, the economic incentive for your attorney flips.